swanhtet01/CloudComputing/README.md

-These are my final group assignments for the Esade MIBA Cloud Computing 22/23 class
+Our group assignments for the Esade MIBA Cloud Computing 22/23 class

 Assignment 1 : Working with APIs: Marvel